VermontDepartmentOfHealth/covid-bot/ai-query/sheet-updates.md

     ![sort newest to oldest](/assets/sort-newest-to-oldest.png)

-22. Ensure the changes are successfully auto-saved
+21. Ensure the changes are successfully auto-saved

     ![saving -> saved](/assets/saving-to-saved.png)

-23. Let people know the sheet is available
+22. Let people know the sheet is available

 > **HINT**: If you're feeling a bit cramped for real estate in Azure, try collapsing the blades with the left chevrons
 >
 > ![Hide Menu](/assets/Hide-Menu.png)

+## Migrate to Warehouse

+Move records from `COVID-BOT-Triage.xlsx` to `COVID-BOT-Warehouse.xlsx`

+1. At the start of the month, remove the data from two months prior
+2. Move data from both worksheets:
+   * `Covid Bot Queries` and
+   * `Follow Up Prompts`
+3. Then delete all formula columns (typically orange headers), including the following:
+   * actual faq
+   * day
+   * training lookup rename match
+   * updated faq wording
+   * added?
+   * word count
+   * score range
+   * missing annotation?
+   * In Last Week
+4. Sort both sheets Newest to Oldest